Josh Jung Player Props: Rangers vs. Guardians

-Friday, Josh Jung and the Texas Rangers play the Cleveland Guardians and Aaron Civale, with the first pitch at 8:05 PM ET.
+Saturday, Josh Jung and the Texas Rangers play the Cleveland Guardians and Gavin Williams, with the first pitch at 4:05 PM ET.

-In his last action (on July 9 against the Nationals) he went 2-for-3.
+In his most recent action (on July 9 against the Nationals) he went 2-for-3.

 Josh Jung Game Info & Props vs. the Guardians